VIDEO: Dear Comrade Star Vijay Devarakonda Almost Knocked Over By Fan Who Grabs His Feet!

 Fan of vijay.. #dearcomrade #vijaydevarakonda #arjunreddy #arjunreddyfever #vijaydevarakondafc #arjunreddymania #tollywood #shalinipandey #vijaydevarakondasai #arjunreddy #vijaydevarakondaoffl #vijaydevarakondafans #vijay #love #vijaydevarakondaofficial #follow #shalini #vijaydevarakondafan #vijaydeverakonda #instagood #arjunreddymovie #vijaydevarkonda #telugu #rakulpreet #shalinipandeyofficial #followme #vijaydevarakondafansadda #bollywood #prabhas

 Dear Comrade, also starring Rashmika Mandanna, hits theatres in four languages today - Telugu, Tamil, Malayalam and Kannada.
-Bollywood filmmaker Karan Johar, impressed with the movie, has announced that he will be producing a remake of the movie in Hindi.
+Bollywood filmmaker Karan Johar, impressed with the movie, has announced that he will be remaking it in Hindi.
 Announcing this on his social media, KJo wrote, "Had the pleasure to be the first to see #dearcomrade !
 What a powerful and intense love story !!!
 Top notch performances by @thedeverakonda and @rashmika_mandanna !!
 The film is exceptionally moving and leaves you with such an important and relevant message!
 Strongly directed by debut director @bharatkamma and wonderfully produced by @mythriofficial !!
 Exceptional music by #justinprabhakaran Glad to ANNOUNCE that @dharmamovies will be producing the Hindi remake of #dearcomrade !!
 Super excited about this!!!" (sic)

 This has left fans wondering who will be cast in the lead for the remake.
-While there were reports doing rounds that Janhvi Kapoor and Ishaan Khatter were being considered for the movie, Karan Johar has dismissed the rumors and tweeted, "No lead actors have been considered or approached for the film as yet!
+While there were reports doing rounds that Janhvi Kapoor and Ishaan Khatter were being considered for the movie, Karan Johar has dismissed the same and tweeted, "No lead actors have been considered or approached for the film as yet!
 The planning for this lovely film is underway!" (sic).
 Many think Vijay himself should star in the Hindi remake, while others feel that Shahid Kapoor, who starred in Kabir Singh, a remake of another Vijay film, would also be a good choice.

 What do you think?